PlanktoScope/node-red-gui-refonte/README.en.md

     </p>
 </div>

-**Screen 13 :** Il devrait vous rester une dépendance qui serait downloadfile.
-Ensuite cliquez sur Manage project dependencies.
+**Screen 13:** You should have one dependency left: downloadfile.
+Then click on Manage project dependencies.

-**Screen 14 :** Ici vous avez la liste complète des dépendances.
-Vous allez devoir supprimer toutes celles qui ne sont plus utilisées.
-Dans notre cas :
+**Screen 14:** Here you have the complete list of dependencies.
+You'll need to delete any that are no longer in use.
+In our case :
 - node-red-contrib-dir2files,
 - node-red-contrib-gpsd,
 - node-red-contrib-python3-function,